WouterJ/SonataAdminBundle/Resources/doc/reference/installation.rst

 Installation
 ------------

-Alter your deps file, and add these lines :
+Alter your deps file, and add these lines:

 .. code-block:: ini